-The concept of the speed regulation is different from the speed control.
+The concept of speed regulation is different from the speed control.
 In speed regulation, the speed of the motor changes naturally whereas in dc motor the speed of the motor changes manually by the operator or by some automatic control device.
-The speed of the DC Motor is given by the relation shown below.
+The speed of DC Motor is given by the relation shown below:

-The equation (1) that the speed is dependent upon the supply voltage V, the armature circuit resistance Ra and the field flux ϕ, which is produced by the field current.
+Here equation (1) shows the speed is dependent upon the supply voltage V, the armature circuit resistance Ra and the field flux ϕ, which is produced by the field current.

 - Variation of resistance in the armature circuit.